ZoomQuiet/ZoomQuiet.io/content/IMHO/yw-on-oop.md

 ## Are functions objects?

 From what I know, the original motivation of putting functions inside objects was to support GUI applications.
 You click on a button and some function (a callback) will be invoked.
 For the convenience of referring to the button, the callback takes the triggered object as its first argument.
 Since the callback does nothing more than this, it seems to be convenient to just store it inside the button.
-And thus we had an “object” which combines the attributes of the button and a method (the callback).
-Indeed this is a good idea, but this limited usage case can’t really justify a universal notion of “everything is an object”, just like a two-mile walk can’t prove that the earth is flat.
+And thus we had an "object" which combines the attributes of the button and a method (the callback).
+Indeed this is a good idea, but this limited usage case can't really justify a universal notion of "everything is an object", just like a two-mile walk can't prove that the earth is flat.

 If you really understand what is abstraction, you may have noticed that even the above story contains a subtle mistake: the callback in the button is not really a method.
-The true purpose of a method is to provide abstraction to the attributes, but the callback’s purpose is not to provide abstraction.
+The true purpose of a method is to provide abstraction to the attributes, but the callback's purpose is not to provide abstraction.
 It is just a usual function triggered by the button, which happens to take the button as its first argument.

 Very few functions should be considered methods of an object.
-If you look carefully, most of the time the objects just serve as a namespace (or module) in which you can store attributes and functions, but those functions don’t logically belong to the objects.
+If you look carefully, most of the time the objects just serve as a namespace (or module) in which you can store attributes and functions, but those functions don't logically belong to the objects.
 They just take the objects as inputs and produce some output.
 Only the functions that are most intimately connected to the attributes and provide an abstraction layer to them should be considered methods.
-Most of those are called “getters”, “setters” or “iterators”.
+Most of those are called "getters", "setters" or "iterators".

 In some languages such as Scala or Python, functions are also treated as objects.
-But actually they just wrapped the functions into an object, give them some name such as “apply” or “__call__”, so that when the objects are “invoked” you know which functions to call.
-But putting a function into an object doesn’t really mean that functions are also objects, just like inviting friends to your house doesn’t make them your family.
+But actually they just wrapped the functions into an object, give them some name such as "apply" or "__call__", so that when the objects are "invoked" you know which functions to call.
+But putting a function into an object doesn't really mean that functions are also objects, just like inviting friends to your house doesn't make them your family.

 Functions are fundamental constructs.
-They don’t belong to objects.
+They don't belong to objects.
 They describe a change, transition or transformation of objects.
-They are not objects and can’t be simulated by objects.
+They are not objects and can't be simulated by objects.
 They are like a base case of an inductive definition.
-They are where the illusion of “everything is an object” ends.
+They are where the illusion of "everything is an object" ends.